yassinekrika/yassinekrika/README.md

 - 👋 Hi, I’m @yassinekrika
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 💻 My goal is to get dive deep into MERN stack web development
+- 💻 My goal is to get dive deep into web development
 - 💻 Upsest with learning new web technologies such as :
 - *****`Next.js 13`*****
 - *****`Tailwind`*****